starikcetin/Eflatun.SceneReference/README.md

 ```

 **Warnings:**
-- Constructors and the factory methods do NOT validate their arguments.
-If the given arguments are invalid, then the created `SceneReference` instance will also be invalid.
+- Constructors and factory methods validate their arguments and throw exceptions of type `SceneReferenceCreationException` if they are invalid.
-- The default constructor always creates an empty and subsequently invalid instance.
+- The default constructor always creates an empty instance, but it never throws.
 - The constructor that accepts a scene asset of type `UnityEngine.Object` is for Editor-use only.
 Do NOT use it in runtime code.

 # Exceptions